 HOPE Project initiatives.

 A wide range of initiatives and activities in various University environments form the basis for achieving short and long-term institutional objectives.
-The clustering of diverse divisions under the Vice-Rector for Community Interaction and Personnel contributes to Stellenbosch University's overarching objective of becoming "significantly different" and "significantly better".
+The clustering of diverse divisions under the Deputy Vice-Chancellor for Community Interaction and Personnel contributes to Stellenbosch University's overarching objective of becoming "significantly different" and "significantly better".
 This is achieved through, inter alia, high-quality service delivery and innovation; promoting diversity and employment equity; implementing decentralised though campus-wide wellness actions; building sound external partnerships and broadening the knowledge base; improving accessibility; promoting excellence in sport, including Paralympic sport, and creating a diversified staff corps.

 The constituent environments support the institutional vision, objectives and strategies of the institution, and make a vital contribution to the sustainability of Stellenbosch University as a world-class institution and respected knowledge partner, wanting to utilise its expertise to serve society and thereby fulfil its role as a national asset.